The Best Diesel Heaters For Campervans In 2025: Tried & Tested

 Usually I wouldn’t recommend cheap brands nobody has ever heard of for something as important as a campervan heater.
 For example, my top recommendations for campervan fridges, leisure batteries and solar panels are all by reputable brands, since most of the time you get what you pay for.

 Sure, it’s a cheap Chinese made version of a Webasto but if it works then why not?
 Just be aware that the lifetime of this product may likely be much shorter than a Webasto or Eberspacher.
 We bought this heater under the assumption that it may only last 1-2 years, after which we may need to replace it.
+However, it’s still working well so we’ll keep using it until it doesn’t!

-There are lots of companies offering this type of budget heater (Maxpeedingrods, Vevor, FlowerW), all with different power options.
+There are lots of companies offering this type of budget heater (Maxpeedingrods, LFBros), all with different power options.
 This is the 5KW version which is suitable for mid-sized or large vans, such as Sprinters or Transits.
 There are more powerful versions available but this works fine in our Renault Master.
 If you have a smaller, Transporter-sized van I would opt for the 2KW version.

 It doesn’t have a thermostat, rather it has different heat settings which can be adjusted on the digital control panel or via the remote control.
 There is also the option to set a timer – instant heat from the comfort of your van bed!